Vyral/tandra-bowers/_posts/2020-09-21-what-are-the-best-practices-of-todays-home-sellers.md

 If you’re looking to sell your home any time in the next year, there are some best practices and other pieces of information that you should be aware of:

 **1\.
-There’s no overlap of showings right now.** We’re limited to one Realtor and two people through your home at a time.
+There’s no overlap of showings right now.** We’re limited to one Realtor and two people walking through your home at a time.
 Showings are staggered as a result.

 **2\.
 Declutter and depersonalize.** Make sure you take the time to clean and clear out your home.
 Make sure your walkways are clear of clutter as well.